Lee Jackson (composer): Duke Nukem 3D

 Jackson is most well known for his work on Duke Nukem 3D, specifically for creating Duke Nukem 3D's main theme titled "Grabbag".
 He collaborated with Robert Prince to create the instrumental background tracks for the first three episodes of the game.
 Jackson created all of the tracks for the fourth episode of Duke Nukem 3D, better known as the "Plutonium PAK Add-On" or as the full four-episode "Atomic Edition".
 In 2016, a remake and remaster called Duke Nukem 3D: 20th Anniversary World Tour was released, containing a new fifth episode by the original level designers, and containing new original music by Jackson.

 Grabbag has elicited many spin-offs and remixes over the years by both fans and professional musicians, including an officially sanctioned studio version by the popular thrash metal outfit Megadeth.
 Another version of the song was recorded by Chris Kline in August 2005.
 3D Realms featured it on the front page of their website and contracted with Kline to use it to promote their Xbox Live release of Duke Nukem 3D.
 Grabbag was brought back and used again as the theme song for the 2011 release of Duke Nukem Forever.

 Professional memberships

 Jackson was one of the first people to qualify for full voting membership in National Academy of Recording Arts and Sciences (the Grammy organization) based solely on works published with video games.
-He is also a member of the NARAS Producers & Engineers Wing.
-Jackson celebrated his 15th year anniversary as a member of both organizations in 2012 and his 20th anniversary in 2017.
+He was also a member of the NARAS Producers & Engineers Wing, although this has since shifted to the Songwriters & Composers Wing.
+Jackson celebrated his 25th year anniversary as a member of the organization in 2022.

 In May 2018, Jackson was elected to membership in ASCAP (the American Society of Composers, Authors, and Publishers) for publication of his album, Calibrations.